phly/PhlyRestfully/README.md

         'resources' => array(
             // Key is the service name for the controller; value is configuration 'MyApi\Controller\Contacts' => array(
-                // Event identifiers for the resource controller.
+                // Event identifier for the resource controller.
 By default,
-                // the resource name is used; you can add another identifier, or
+                // the resource name is used; you can use a different identifier
-                // an array of identifiers, via this key.
-(OPTIONAL) 'identifiers' => array('Contacts', 'MyApi'),
+                // via this key.
+(OPTIONAL)
+                'identifier' => 'Contacts',

                 // Name of the service locator key of the resource listener
                 // (REQUIRED)